NIMHD Research Diversity Supplement Application Guidelines

 Duration and Level of Support

 NIMHD will allow no more than 2 years of support.
-At the time of the application, the parent grant must have at least 2 years or more remaining.
+At the time of the application, the parent grant should have 2 years or more remaining.
 Supplements to two-year R03 and R21 grants are not a priority for NIMHD.

 Receipt, Administrative Review and Award Dates

 Applications may be submitted at any time.
 Applications will be administratively reviewed four times per year, with quarterly award cycles shown below.
 Investigators are encouraged to submit applications at least four months prior to the requested start date.
 To ensure next available review, applications should be submitted at least two months prior to the last calendar day of the review month.
 Applications received 30 or fewer days prior to the next review may be held until the subsequent review month.
 Applications received after June 30th will be processed and considered for funding in the first quarter of the following fiscal year that begins on October 1st.